6:00pm – 9:30pm

 For the past several years the fire company has traveled throughout the township escorting Santa Claus while visiting neighborhood children.
 The company has also recently sponsored a Family Christmas party for Fire Company members and Ladies Auxiliary members and their children.
 Each child is given a small gift paid for by the Ladies Auxiliary.

-In the course of the Company’s existence there have been eighteen presidents’ Samuel Heyser, Raymond Ramsey, George Keyser, Jr., Hugh Frederick, Philip Ackerman, Harry Miller, James Granger, Robert Gross, Ed Lochner, Earl Coleman, Craig Keyser, Ron Kenwood, Vince Dureka, William Wilfong IV, David Rittenhouse, Steve Makowiak, Jackie Rittenhouse, and current president Matthew Sibley.
+In the course of the Company’s existence there have been ninteen presidents’ Samuel Heyser, Raymond Ramsey, George Keyser, Jr., Hugh Frederick, Philip Ackerman, Harry Miller, James Granger, Robert Gross, Ed Lochner, Earl Coleman, Craig Keyser, Ron Kenwood, Vince Dureka, William Wilfong IV, David Rittenhouse, Steve Makowiak, Jackie Rittenhouse, Matthew Sibley, and current President Daniel Furman.

 Fourteen Fire Chiefs have served the Fire Company.
 They were Chief Ira Robbins, Chief George Keyser, Sr., Chief Robert Gross, Chief Robert Keyser Sr., Chief William Wrick, Chief Dennis Taque, Chief Harry Miller, Chief Carl Langheim Sr., Chief Carlo Graffeo, Chief Ron Kenwood, Chief William Wilfong IV, Chief Steve Makowiak, Chief Bryan McFarland, Chief James Alexander and current Chief James Lentz.